Alice2943/CHL7001-melanomaclassification-/README.md

 ### Over-sampling
 Instead of the imbalances of the classification outcomes in the training set, we have decided to implement the oversampling strategy to adjust the ratio of the benign and malignant cases.
 In general, we are increasing the proportion of malignant cases by adding replicates of the image into the training set to make different replicates.

-In order to have a similar scale of all skin lesions in the training image sets, we resize the images from J $\times$ K to L $\times$ 480, maintaining the aspect ratio.
+In order to have a similar scale of all skin lesions in the training image sets, we resize the images from J x K to L x 480, maintaining the aspect ratio.

 The procedure of resizing are in the file data-preprocessing.py.